 Smoke Control Areas

-In order to reduce pollution from domestic chimneys, under the Clean Air Act 1993, local authorities are able to declare the whole or part of their districts to be a smoke control area.
+In order to reduce pollution from domestic chimneys, under the Clean Air Act 1993, local authorities are able to declare the whole or part of their areas to be a smoke control area.
 In these areas you can't emit smoke from a chimney unless you're burning an 'authorised fuel' or using an 'exempt appliance'.
 This means it is an offence to burn fuels such as coal and wood on an open fire in the area.

 Within the Chiltern / South Bucks area the following properties fall within a smoke control area: